blueberryhub92/anonimus/readme.md

-This is a project in which I try to implement a Blog using Django
+This is a Blog using Django as Backend

 ![alt text](example.png)